A Guide to Cannabis Extraction Equipment and Machines

 |Energy efficient ||Lower capacity than some competitors |

 The most industrial extraction products deserve intimidating names, and the Force is certainly no exception.
-Able to process a colossal 200 pounds of dried botanical material every day, Apeks Supercritical’s system is optimized to tackle the biggest workloads in the industry.
+Able to process a colossal 200 pounds of dried botanical material every day, the system from Prospiant (formally Apeks Supercritical) is optimized to tackle the biggest workloads in the industry.
 This one’s for the pros.

 |Can perform supercritical and subcritical extractions||Hefty price tag|

 |Equipped with CO2 storage tank||Not suitable for small operations |

 |Fully automated||Extensive scientific expertise required to run and optimize system|